carcaschoi/tinfoil-json/README.md

 * You don't need to add shop manually if the shop link is updated

 # How to use
-Add this link in tinfoil
+Only Add this link in tinfoil.
+It will auto run the shop below

 ```
 Protocol: https